dglerum/resin-homeassistant/README.md

 * https://home-assistant.io/docs/

-For ssh access to the container, use the resin.io app terminal to add your public ssh key to `/data/.ssh/authorized_keys`.
+For samba access to the data dir go to `//<device-ip>/data`.

+The default credentials are `hass:alpine`.

 ## Author